DanMorriss/lumos-online-banking/README.md

 - [Kent Yates](<https://github.com/Jelly-man>).
 - Luke Newman for testing my programme in the most creative ways.
 - Selina Sheerin for moral support and userbility testing.
+- Stack overflow for continues trouble shooting.
+- The Code Institute slack channel for inspiration on features to add.
+- Chris SV via slack for testing the programme.

 [Back to top](<#contents>)